pjotrp/once-only/README.md

 Relax with PBS!

+* Computations only happen once
-* A completed job does not get submitted again
+* A completed job does not get submitted again to PBS
-* A job already in the queue does not get submitted again
+* A job already in the queue does not get submitted again to PBS

 Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of